A Down-Market Survival Guide for Your 20s, 30s, and 40s

 A volatile market environment can also provide an opportunity to play cleanup with your portfolio, streamlining your accounts and holdings and tightening your focus on those investments that are truly best of breed.

 Streamlining your accounts--and the holdings within them--will make it easier to keep track of your plan.
 Start at the account level, consolidating all like accounts together.
 Tax-deferred account stragglers--rollover IRAs and former 401(k)s, for example--can be consolidated into a single rollover IRA, while all taxable accounts can be merged together, too, as long as the ownership remains the same.
+Multiple Roth IRA accounts can be consolidated as well.

 Next, take a look at streamlining within the accounts.
 Look for duplicate holdings within a given category--for example, multiple large-cap blend funds.
-Morningstar Analyst Ratings for mutual funds and exchange-traded funds can help you identify investments that are tops in their categories.
+Morningstar Medalist ratings for mutual funds and exchange-traded funds can help you identify investments that are tops in their categories.
 Individual stocks can be a fit for many investors, but if you don't have the time to devote to overseeing individual equities, this is another area to consider streamlining.

 As with making changes to your asset allocation, be sure to bear in mind the tax consequences of selling individual holdings.
 You won't face tax costs to reposition within your tax-sheltered accounts, but rejiggering your taxable holdings--especially long-held positions--may trigger capital gains tax.
 Get some tax advice and move deliberately when making changes there.

-Market corrections often occur during periods of economic weakness.
+Market corrections often occur during periods of economic stress.
 That means that in addition to boosting savings and assessing whether any long-term portfolio tweaks are in order, it's also important to play defense on your total financial plan during down markets.

 Start by assessing your insurance coverage.
 A good rule of thumb is to insure against risks that would cause extreme financial hardship and to skip insurance for items that would not.
-Homeowner's (or renter's), health, disability, and auto insurance are musts, as is life insurance if you have minor children; on the flip side, you can do say no to the extended warranty for your laptop or washing machine.
+Homeowner's (or renter's), health, disability, and auto insurance are musts, as is life insurance if you have minor children; on the flip side, you can say no to the extended warranty for your laptop or washing machine.

 Because market dips often coincide with periods of economic weakness, it's also essential to maintain--and possibly even add to--emergency reserves.
 In case of surprise expenses (unreimbursed healthcare expenses, big vet bills, or emergency car or home repairs, to name some of the biggies) or job loss, having a cash cushion on hand can keep you from having to resort to unattractive forms of financing like credit cards or raiding your 401(k).
 While the rule of thumb of stashing three to six months' worth of living expenses in cash might seem daunting, remember it's three to six months' worth of essential living expenses, not income.
 Gig economy workers, because their paydays can be lumpy and may be even lumpier in a period of economic weakness, will want to run with an even larger cash cushion amounting to one year's worth (or more) of living expenses.